MonkeManX/monkemanx.github.io/content/articles/Namibia.md

     loadJQuery=true
 >}}

-We also explored the campsite, which has a notable structure—Fort Namutoni, a fort built in the early 1900s by the Germans during their colonial rule.
+We also explored the campsite, which has a notable structure, Fort Namutoni, a fort built in the early 1900s by the Germans during their colonial rule.
 The fort was destroyed after locals attacked it.
 It was restored in the 1950s and now serves as a lodge and viewpoint for visitors.

 Later in the night, the washroom area became a nightmare.
 Someone had left the door open, the lights on, and it was swarming with insects.
 There were so many grasshoppers in front of the door that they started jumping on us the moment we tried to enter.
 Inside, the place was filled with various creepy and dead insects.
 It was so bad, it still haunts my dreams.

 A key tip for Etosha is to start driving early in the morning and take a break around noon.
 Animals don’t move much during the peak heat of the day.
 On our first day, from noon until about 3 p.m., we didn’t see much.
 On the second day, we got started earlier ans as such seen much more.

 In the afternoon of the second day.
-We saw our second Big Five animal—a herd of elephants crossing the road right in front of us.
+We saw our second Big Five animal, a herd of elephants crossing the road right in front of us.
 It was an incredible sight!

 {{< gallery2
     globalMatch="/namibia/etosha2/*"